TOP 10 JAPANESE KNOTWEED FACTS

 - The organisers of London 2012 Olympics have spent 4 years controlling Japanese Knotweed after it invaded 2 of the main arenas.

-If you suspect that you might have a Japanese knotweed give us a call on 0808 231 9218 for help and advice or find your local branch.
+If you suspect that you might have a Japanese knotweed give us a call today or click the button below to learn more about Japanese knotweed.